SunKing2/sunking2.github.io/_posts/2020-02-17-downtime-or-isolation.md

 I was a little overextended by mid-week and in the anticipation of Valentine's Day coming up, which I'd just prefer to avoid altogether, and the upcoming long weekend (which technically is now), I just needed more downtime.
 Too much interaction with people just exhausts me.
 By mid-week, I thought I'd like to just take a break from humanity for, say, a week or two.

 I've been feeling really undermotivated to get up lately, and my bedtimes are approaching dawn.
-Today I didn't practice at all because I got up after noon, and decided I needed to go to the Music jam (Saturdays).
+On Saturday, I didn't practice at all because I got up after noon, and decided I needed to go to the Music jam (Saturdays).
 Even there, I felt alone and isolated amongst people.
 Someone shared something there that was profound and appropriate about isolation, but I can't recall what it was.

 ## Antisocial Media